BrianTCook/NN3_autoencoder_and_clustering/README.md

 # NN3_autoencoder_and_clustering
 Final assignment for Spring 2019 Neural Networks course at Leiden University.
 We have developed a set of algorithms that apply machine learning techniques to publicly available S&amp;P 500 stock data.
+The clustering technique algorithms are largely built upon the ones made available from Oleg Gnedin's Computational Astrophysics course at the University of Michigan.